-IDCARE is Australia and New Zealand’s national identity and cyber support service.
+Australia and New Zealand’s national identity and cyber support service.
 IDCARE offers free phone consultations and advice from specialised identity and cyber security counsellors.

 The process of analysing the access of individuals or systems to an organisation's IT resources.

 The process used in businesses and organisations to grant or deny employees and others authorisation to secure systems.
 Also known as Identity and Access Management (IAM).

 When a victim’s personal details are stolen and used to perpetrate crime, commonly fraud.
-Identity theft is a serious crime and can result in long term and far-reaching negative consequences for victims.
+Identity theft is a serious crime and can result in long-term and far-reaching negative consequences for victims.